"When you visualize the finite number of times something will happen, your priorities adjust."

 Because it gives you something most people never stop to gain: perspective.

-When you zoom out, the hard weeks shrink.
+When you zoom out, the hard weeks shrink in size.
 The joyful seasons stand out.
+The painful seasons are put into perspective.
 Patterns reveal themselves.

 It’s like building your own personal dashboard for life and strategy.